-9. Program authority
+- Staff agrees with this recommendation. - 9.
+Program authority

-Recommend that Council maintains authority for Traffic Calming Program updates and approval instead of authorizing the administrator to manage and maintain the Program.
+Recommend that Council maintains authority for Traffic Calming Program updates and approval.
 This is consistent with Council's role to establish policy.
-The Task Force agrees that individual Traffic Calming project plans should not require City Council approval.
+The Task Force agrees that the administrator should manage and maintain the Traffic Calming Program and that individual Traffic Calming project plans should not require City Council approval.
 The City Administrator, or designee, should have the authority to implement the approved Program.